kwilteam/kwil-streamr/README.md

 make build
 ```

-## In Your Own Kwil Network
+## In Your Own Kwil Binary

-To use the Streamr extension in your own Kwil network, import the extensions found in [`extensions/`](./extensions/) into your own Kwil binary and call the register function.
+To use the Streamr extension in a custom Kwil binary, import the extensions found in [`extensions/`](./extensions/) into your own Kwil binary and call the register function.
 The extensions should be registered using Go's package `init` function.

 ```go
 package main